spolti/aipg/vllms/Google-T5-Small/README.md

 ![Installed Operators](images/operators.png)

-## Configuring OpendataHub Environment
+## Configuring OpenDataHub environment

-As next step, let's configure the the ODH operator, to do that, we need to provide two resources:
+As next step, configure the ODH operator by providing two resources:

 * The Data Science Cluster Initialization (DSCI)
   * The Operator configuration
 * The Data Science Cluster (DSC)
-  * THe component's configuration, e.g. defines which components will be enabled.
+  * The component configuration.
 For this example we will use the following:
     * Dashboard (optional)
       * For this example, everything will be deploy manually, with no Dashboard enabled.
     * KServe

-The DSCI will looks like (Default configuration):
+The DSCI will look like (default configuration):

 ```yaml
 kind: DSCInitialization